mavryk-network/mavryk-taquito/website/versioned_docs/version-2.0.0/wallet_API.md

 ### - Development wallets

 During the development of your dapp, you may prefer a less "user-friendly" option that gives you more information and details than a more user-friendly wallet.
-You may also want to install and set up a wallet quickly that requires less boilerplate than the Beacon SDK.
+You may also want to install and set up a wallet quickly that requires less boilerplate than the Mavlet SDK.
 In these cases, use the Temple Wallet (for a quick setup using the Temple wallet extension).

 - Temple wallet